django/django/docs/cross-compat.rst

     from django.channels import Channel
     from django.channels.auth import channel_session_user

-There are a few exceptions to this rule, where classes were moved to other parts of Django in 1.10 that made more sense:
+There are a few exceptions to this rule, where classes will be moved to other parts of Django in that make more sense:

 * ``channels.tests.ChannelTestCase`` is found under ``django.test.channels.ChannelTestCase``
 * ``channels.handler`` is moved to ``django.core.handlers.asgi``